Red Rocket (film): Plot

-Mikey causes Strawberry to break up with Nash, her high-school boyfriend.
-Nash and his parents confront Mikey in the donut shop parking lot and beat him.
-Mikey repeatedly tries to persuade Strawberry to travel with him to Los Angeles to pursue a career in pornography.
-She and Mikey grow closer, causing him to grow more distant from Lexi.
-When he disappears for a weekend with Strawberry, Lexi grows suspicious and they get into an argument.
-Mikey berates her and brags about the $3,000 he made selling drugs for Leondria.
+Mikey persuades Strawberry to break up with Nash, her high school boyfriend, after finding out she was not single when they met.
+Nash and his parents confront Mikey in the donut shop parking lot and beat him up.

+Mikey repeatedly tries to persuade Strawberry to travel with him to Los Angeles to pursue a career in pornography, which he plans on managing and which is his way back into the business.
+They grow closer, causing him to become distant from Lexi.
+When he disappears for a weekend with Strawberry, Lexi grows suspicious and they argue.
+Mikey berates her and brags about the $3,000 he made selling drugs.

-While riding in Lonnie's car Mikey causes Lonnie to swerve across traffic at a highway off-ramp, creating a multiple-vehicle collision which results in several injuries.
-Mikey and Lonnie flee the scene of the accident and Mikey begs Lonnie to hide his involvement in the accident.
-Mikey remains anxious but Lonnie assumes sole responsibility for the crash when he is arrested.
+While riding in Lonnie's car, Mikey brags about his success with Strawberry and his comeback, which distracts Lonnie and makes him almost miss their exit, causing them to swerve across traffic, creating a multiple-vehicle collision which results in several injuries, but which they avoid.
+They flee the scene and Mikey begs Lonnie to hide his involvement.
+Mikey is anxious, but Lonnie assumes full responsibility for the crash when he is arrested.

 Using the crash as an excuse, Mikey visits Strawberry at work and asks her to come to Los Angeles with him and start her porn career.
 She agrees and quits her job.
-That night, Mikey tells Lexi that he is leaving for California in the morning.
-Lexi and Lil convince Leondria to send June and her brothers to seize the $3,000 that Mikey earned from selling pot.
-When Leondria's children confront him while he is sleeping, Mikey sneaks out of a window naked and runs to Leondria's house to beg her to return his money.

-Leondria gives Mikey $200 and tells him to leave or face the threat of violence.
-Humiliated, Mikey leaves with a few meager possessions.
-After travelling all night on foot to Strawberry’s house, Mikey imagines seeing her dressed in a bikini in her doorway and his eyes well with tears.
+That night, Mikey tells Lexi that he is leaving for Los Angeles in the morning.
+That night, Lexi and Lil convince Leondria to send her adult children, June and her brothers, to seize the $3,000 that Mikey earned from selling her pot.
+They confront him while he is sleeping and take the money.
+Mikey flees naked out of the bedroom window and he runs to Leondria's house, begging her to return his money.
+Explaining that he is being punished for selling her marijuana to the unionized construction workers, she gives Mikey $200 and tells him to leave or be beaten up.
+Humiliated, he leaves with a few possessions in a trash bag.
+After traveling all night on foot to Strawberry's house, he imagines seeing her dressed in a bikini in her doorway as his eyes well with tears.